-Trappers employed by the American Fur Company first came to the Cache la Poudre Valley in 1828 and established a trading post at present-day Laporte, Colorado, some five miles northwest of where Fort Collins would later be built.
+Trappers employed by the American Fur Company first came to the Cache la Poudre Valley in 1828.
+They established a trading post at present-day Laporte, Colorado, some five miles northwest of where Fort Collins would later be built.
 The settlement of Laporte grew up around the trading post in the early 1840s and grew as it became a stopping place on the long trail through the Rocky Mountains to Utah and California.
 Settlers in the area grew once again during the Pike’s Peak gold excitement of 1859-60, making the settlement the chief town in the region.

-Soon, the post was moved several miles further down the Cache La Poudre River, at the site of the city of present-day Fort Collins.
-The post was originally manned by two companies of the 11th Ohio Volunteer Cavalry.
-The following year, the six square mile military reservation was renamed, Fort Collins.
+Soon, the post was moved several miles further down the Cache La Poudre River, to present-day Fort Collins.
+Two 11th Ohio Volunteer Cavalry companies initially manned the post.
+The six square mile military reservation was renamed Fort Collins the following year.
 Soon, the town of Fort Collins grew up around the post.

-By 1867, the dangers from Indian attacks had diminished and the fort was decommissioned.
+By 1867, the dangers from Indian attacks had diminished, and the fort was decommissioned.
 It then became an Indian Reservation until 1871.
 Nothing remains of the old fort today.
 The site was located adjacent to the present historic “Old Town” portion of the city of Fort Collins.

-By Kathy Weiser-Alexander, updated February 2020.
+By Kathy Alexander/Legends of America, updated February 2022.